-Meetings are held the first Saturday in September, October, November, February, March, and April at Atonement Lutheran Church (lower level Charter Hall), 9948 Metcalf, Overland Park, KS.
+Program meetings will be held the first Saturday in September, October and November at Atonement Lutheran Church (lower level Charter Hall), 9948 Metcalf, Overland Park, KS.

 Find meeting dates, locations and more on our public Facebook events page.

 Join us for our October 5 program: Migration to Renewable Energy: Our Greener Future

 Join us to hear three experts survey the road map to a greener future for Kansas.
 We’ll discuss how we can accelerate the migration from fossil fuels to renewable energy.

 - Tammie Rhea, senior product manager—renewable at Evergy (merger of KCP&L and Westar), outlines the utility’s plans and programs to realize that greener future.

 - Mark Hannifan is senior vice president of development and new initiatives with Tradewind Energy, a Kansas City-based developer of utility-scale solar and wind power projects.
 Hannifan will discuss renewable energy projects and what we can expect from the continuous improvement of these technologies.

 - Joe Spease, president and CEO of WindSoHy, is an expert on compressed air energy storage and renewable hydrogen.
 Spease will talk about the crucial role such storage plays in fully realizing the potential of renewable energy sources.

 Join us for our November 2 program: Building a Community for All Ages